How to Fix UNMOUNTABLE_BOOT_VOLUME BSOD in Windows?

 chkdsk /f d:

-Note: Replace D with a drive in which Windows is installed.
+Note: Replace ‘D‘ with the drive in which Windows is installed.

-4. Once done, close the command prompt, and click Continue to see the result.
+4. Once completed, close the command prompt and click “Continue” to view the result.

 If the error still persists, then the final option you are left with is resetting Windows.
-Resetting Windows will recreate all the system files into your OS drive, which will fix this issue.
+Resetting Windows will recreate all the system files on your OS drive, which will fix this issue.

-Resetting Windows won’t delete data such as images and documents but will remove drivers, applications, along with corrupted system files.
+Resetting Windows won’t delete data, such as images and documents, but it will remove drivers, applications, and corrupted system files.

 However, if you are unable to reset your system due to an unmountable boot volume BSOD error, in this case, try reinstalling Windows.
 Refer to this article to reinstall Windows.

-To reset your Windows, get into Advanced Options.
+To reset your Windows, access the Advanced Options.

 1. Select Troubleshoot > Reset this PC >Keep my files.